frhrdr/patepy/README.md

 ##### TODOs
-After my vacation I will work on the following points
+At the moment I'm working on other things, but the following extensions would make sense when I get to it

 - implement efficient labeling function directly for pytorch
 - Provide full working example code including trained models